Nedramrez/refactor/README.md

-# Awesome Books: Ometman and Zema
+# Awesome Books: With ES6
 <a name="readme-top"></a>

 <div align="center">